jasonfilippou/agile-bank/README.md

 `POST`-ing the above payload to `/bankapi/transaction` will yield a `400` and the message:
 `Invalid transaction currency USD; target account's currency is EUR.`.

+Of course, those are not the only unhappy paths.
+The user might try to `GET` an account that does not exist, or attempt to `DELETE` an account or transaction twice.
+The package `com.agilebank.util.exceptions` has all our custom `Exception` classes that attempt to handle as many bad scenarios as possible.

 ## How we deal with currencies

 ### The `Currency` and `CurrencyLedger` classes